BANK CREDIT CARD APPLICATION RULES

 Other important Capital One application rules include:

-• 1:6: Limits approvals to one card in six months.
+1:6: Capital One limits approvals to one card every six months.
 I’ve had some people say they were able to get more than one card in six months, but this is very rare.
+This is the reason I recommend starting with a Venture card first or second.

-• 48 Month Rule: Capital One recently went from having no bonus rules to joining forces with Chase and Citi and now limiting welcome offers to every 48 months.
+48 Month Rule: Capital One recently went from having no bonus rules to joining forces with Chase and Citi and now limiting welcome offers to every 48 months.
 This rule is per card.
-If you get the Venture X offer in July 2024, you will not be eligible to get the offer again until July 2028 on the Venture X.
+Like Chase, the 48 months rule starts when the bonus is deposited into your account, not from the date of approval.

 Capital One Card Tips:

-• Capital One is very sensitive to multiple inquiries.
-That’s why I recommend getting a Venture card as your second or third card.
+Capital One is very sensitive to multiple inquiries.
+That’s why I recommend getting a Venture card as your first or second card.

 BANK OF AMERICA CREDIT CARD APPLICATION RULES